19 Oct Is Limited Company The Best Option?

 What is the Best time to Setup a Limited Company?
 A limited company is a private company whose owners are responsible for its debts.
 Only to the extent of the amount of capital they invested.

-Over the last decade, corporation tax rates for most companies – irrespective of size – have fluctuated between 19% and 21%.
-The main rate of corporation tax is expected to be cut to 17% from April 2020.
+Corporation tax rates for most companies have fluctuated between 19% and 21%.
+The main rate of corporation tax cuts to 17% from April 2020.

 How to incorporate

-Firstly, the company must choose a name, which cannot be the same as another registered company’s name.
-If it is too similar to another company’s name or trademark it may have to be changed.
+The company must choose a name, which cannot be the same as another registered company’s name.
+If it is too similar to another company’s name or trademark, a new name has to come up for the company.

 The company must have at least one director who is a natural person, and a public company must have at least two directors.
 A private company need not appoint a company secretary, although in practice many choose to do so.

 There must be at least one shareholder or guarantor, who can also be a director.

 The company will need to prepare a ‘memorandum of association’ and ‘articles of association’, as provided for by Companies Act 2006.
 Broadly, these documents set out how the company will be run.